html-graph/html-graph.github.io/content/getting-started.md

 Refer to the <a href="/features" target="_blank">Features</a> page for all available options.

-These features can be enabled by invoking their corresponding methods on the `CanvasBuilder`, like so:
+These features can be enabled by invoking their corresponding methods on the `CanvasBuilder` instance, like so:

 {{< code lang="javascript" >}}
 class Application {